Xabaril/AspNetCore.Diagnostics.HealthChecks/README.md

 This automatically registers a new interface on **/healthchecks-ui**.

-> Optionally, *UseHealthChecksUI* can be configured with different UI response path.
+> Optionally, *UseHealthChecksUI* can be configured to serve it's health api, webhooks api and the front-end resources in different endpoints using the UseHealthChecksUI(setup =>) method overload.

 ![HealthChecksUI](./doc/images/ui-home.png)